Matiari District: History and administration

 There are 30 union councils in the district as tabulated below:

 Demography

-At the time of the 2017 census, Matiari district had a population of 770,040, of which 396,922 were males and 373,041 females.
-The rural population was 587,371 (76.28%) and urban 182,669 (23.72%).
-The literacy rate is 42.63%: 54.05% for males and 38.48% for females.
+As of the 2023 census, Matiari district has 158,463 households and a population of 849,383.
+The district has a sex ratio of 102.58 males to 100 females and a literacy rate of 45.88%: 56.34% for males and 35.12% for females.
+266,740 (31.41% of the surveyed population) are under 10 years of age.
+202,673 (23.86%) live in urban areas.

-The majority religion is Islam, with 83.28% of the population.
-Hinduism (including those from Scheduled Castes) is 16.66% of the population.
+The majority religion is Islam, with 81.67% of the population.
+Hinduism (including those from Scheduled Castes) is 18.03% of the population.
+Members of other religions are largely Christians.

-At the time of the 2017 census, 92.50% of the population spoke Sindhi, 2.68% Urdu, 1.10% Punjabi and 1.04% Balochi as their first language.
+At the time of the 2023 census, 92.95% of the population spoke Sindhi, 2.66% Urdu and 4.42% spoke other various languages as their first language.

 Notable places

 The shrines of Pir Rukun-Din-Shah, Makhdoom Sarwar Nooh, Shah Abdul Latif Bhittai, Sakhi Hashim Shah pir Haider shah, Muhammad Faquir Khatian and others are located in Matiari district.
 Miani forest and the battleground of Sir Charles Napier and Talpur rulers of Sindh and Miani jo Maidan are also situated in Matiari district.

 Syed Rukun-Din-Shah also fought a battle with the Arguns dynasty with seven bilalis of sindh.

 At Khuda aabad, one can find the graves and the tombs of Mughal Empires era.
 There is a Masjid (Praying Place) and a well of water.

 The Indus River is also there.